System Design Space

 When HTAP is the right fit

-When product workflows need operational transactions and near-real-time analytics over the same data.
+Pays off where product workflows need both operational transactions and near-real-time analytics over the same data.

 Key risks